Woman traveler using smartphone with Airalo eSIM in a European city

 So how do you make and receive phone calls when you’re traveling?

 Use WhatsApp or Facebook Messenger.
 Both of these run over Airalo data.
 Before you leave home, download WhatsApp to your phone.
 It’s used just about everywhere in Europe.
-I also discovered that it’s very popular in Thailand.
+It’s also very popular in Thailand.

 You’ll often be asked to communicate via WhatsApp with apartment owners, hotels, drivers, tour operators, and new friends.